 |2017||Carnegie-Caledonian PhD Scholarship|

 |Principal’s Teaching Award Scheme Grant to support Coding Club

 I have been developing statistics and programming tutorials.

-U. of Ed Impact Award for Best Student-Staff collaboration for Coding Club
+University of Edinburgh Impact Award for Best Student-Staff collaboration for Coding Club

 |Peter Marsh Prize to conduct fieldwork in the Canadian Arctic|

 |Highly commended talk, Scottish Ecology, Env. and Cons.
 Conference|

 |Principal’s Go Abroad Fund to conduct fieldwork in Australia|